 5. Specifications

 5.1.
 An onboard speedometer and odometer complying with the requirements of this Regulation shall be fitted to the vehicle to be approved.
 [If more than one onboard speedometer or odometer is fitted to the vehicle, all these speedometers and odometers shall comply with all the requirements of this Regulation.
-Additional graduations and numerical values are not permitted.]
 Tachographs or Recording equipment, or Tachograph Replacement Units are not considered being an on-board speedometer or odometer for the purpose of this paragraph.

-Speedometer:
+[5.2.] / [5.1.1.]Speedometer: